 Returning from Vietnam in 1971, the best thing that ever happened to me was the fulfillment of my relationship with Natalie—which has endured to this day.
 Second best?
-Surely the onset of my friendship with Chuck, which unfortunately ended a few weeks ago with his passing.
+Surely the onset of my friendship with Chuck, which unfortunately ended on January 8, 2020, with his passing.

-In 1971, Chuck and I met at Long Island University when the Army gave me an “early out” to return to college.
+In 1971, Chuck and I met at Long Island University, when the Army gave me an “early out” to return to college.
 Chuck was on the rebound from an aborted stint at Cornell University.
 Like a pair of wary rescue pups, we struck up a cautious friendship to start.
-Chuck liked the Army field jacket that I wore; I was covetous of his intersecting-striped Onitsuka Tiger sneakers.
+Chuck liked the Army field jacket that I wore; I was covetous of his intersecting-striped Onitsuka Tiger sneakers–“‘sukas,” as we called them.
 We traded.
 From then on, we were virtually inseparable.

 We had many common interests.
-We loved R&B music, Bogart movies, delicacies from Russ & Daughters, the venerable Lower East Side appetizer shop, Scotch whiskey, beer, basketball and smoking.
+We loved R&B music, Bogart movies, basketball, delicacies from Russ & Daughters, the venerable Lower East Side appetizer shop, drinking Scotch whiskey, beer, and smoking at the Whitehorse Tavern in Westbeth.
 Always smoking.
-Sitting in the back row of our classes, we’d chain-smoke cigarettes and work the daily NY Times crossword with religious fervor.
+Sitting in the back row of our college classes, we’d chain-smoke cigarettes and work the daily NY Times crossword with religious fervor.
 For a final exam, our philosophy instructor asked only one essay question: “What did you learn in this class?”
 Chuck and I submitted the puzzle.
-We got a C. Maybe we should have tendered a box of Marlboro instead.
+We were graded “C.”.
+Maybe we should have tendered a box of Marlboro instead.

 By 1973, I was steadfastly focused on finishing school, finding a full time job, and getting married.
 A European adventure was the furthest thing from my mind.
 But Chuck had one planned down to the nickels and dimes.
 We’d both be graduating in May, then heading in different directions: Chuck to the London School of Economics for grad school; me to a full time radio news-writing job in Upstate New York.
 Chuck made a convincing case that a summer road trip was called for to mark these milestones.